It is a procedure in which a direct visual examination of the urethra is performed to view the bladder’s lining using an endoscope.

 The doctor will order a urine test and culture.

-If the patient is receiving treatment with anti-inflammatory drugs, such as alleve, celebrex, motrin or vioxx, anticoagulants such as plavix or coumadin, it is necessary to temporarily suspend them.
+Suppose the patient is receiving treatment with anti-inflammatory drugs, such as alive, Celebrex, Motrin, or Vioxx, or anticoagulants such as Plavix or coumadin.
+In that case, it is necessary to suspend them temporarily.

-The flexible cystoscopes, unlike the rigid ones, combine the optical system and the working and irrigation channel in a single unit.
+Unlike the rigid ones, the flexible cystoscopes combine the optical system and the working and irrigation channel in a single unit.

-The optical system is made up of a set of optical fibers that are responsible for the transmission of images and two similar bundles responsible for the transmission of light.
+The optical system is made up of a set of optical fibers that are responsible for the transmission of images and two similar bundles accountable for the information of light.

-The optical fibers are insulated, in parallel, they can transmit the image and the light even if they are bent.
+The optical fibers are insulated; in parallel, they can transmit the image and the light even if bent.

 The optical fibers are connected to a lens system that serves to magnify and focus the image.

-Similar to rigid cystoscopes, the optical system features a marking in the visual field (often located at 12 o’clock) that is intended to facilitate orientation during cystoscopy.
+Like rigid cystoscopes, the optical system features a marking in the visual field (often located at noon) intended to facilitate orientation during cystoscopy.